 |HURC||US Machinery||US Market|

-Stable Share Price: HURC is less volatile than 75% of US stocks over the past 3 months, typically moving +/- 4% a week.
+Stable Share Price: HURC is not significantly more volatile than the rest of US stocks over the past 3 months, typically moving +/- 4% a week.

 Volatility Over Time: HURC's weekly volatility (4%) has been stable over the past year.

 Hurco Companies, Inc., an industrial technology company, designs, manufactures, and sells computerized machine tools to companies in the metal cutting industry worldwide.
 The company’s principal products include general-purpose computerized machine tools, including vertical and horizontal machining centers, turning centers, and toolroom machines.
 It also provides computer control systems and related software for press brake applications.